The Ultimate Playbook to Managing Scholarships

 A fair selection process is fundamental to maintaining the integrity and reputation of your scholarship program.
 It involves implementing strategies that minimize personal bias and ensure a level playing field for all applicants.
 This is not just about ethical responsibility; it’s also about identifying truly deserving candidates who best match the scholarship’s goals.

-Blind (Personal Identifiable Information) PII from the evaluation team
+Redact (Personal Identifiable Information) PII from the evaluation team

 • Purpose: To prevent unconscious bias, Reviewr’s system anonymizes applications by hiding PII from review teams during the evaluation process.